kapilgorve/personal-website/src/pages/blog/push-notification-react-native/index.md

     apply plugin: 'com.google.gms.google-services'
     ```

+    > Please use the latest firebase dependency available.
+    You can add it from Android Studio also by going to
+    File -> Project Structure -> Dependencies

 ## Add react-native-firebase
 Go to your project and run this command.
 > npm i react-native-firebase --save